saumya123tp8/JMSCommerce_dev/README.md

 DELIVERED
 ```

-Cancellation is supported from applicable earlier states.
+Cancellation is supported from applicable states, while terminal states include:

-Terminal states include:

 ```text
 DELIVERED
 CANCELLED
 ```

-Invalid transitions are rejected by the status-transition validator.
+Invalid state transitions are rejected by transition validation.

 ---

-# Payments & Razorpay
+# 💳 Payment Processing

-The payment model separates the overall payment from individual attempts:
+The payment model separates a **Payment** from individual **PaymentAttempts**.

 ```text
 Order